Daniel Caspary: Career in state politics

-Member of the European Parliament, 2004–present
+Member of the European Parliament, 2004–2026

 Caspary was elected to the European Parliament in the 2004 elections, where he is a member of the European People's Party.
-He is a member of the committee on international trade and served as coordinator of the EPP group between 2009 and 2017.
+He was a member of the committee on international trade and served as coordinator of the EPP group between 2009 and 2017.
 From 2015 until 2017, Caspary was the co-chair of the European People's Party trade ministers meetings alongside Jyrki Katainen, vice-president of the European Commission.
 From 2014 until 2017, he was chief-whip of the German CDU/CSU-delegation in the European Parliament.
 Caspary was elected chairman of the delegation in 2017.
 In this position, Caspary is an advisory member of the federal executive board of the Christian Democratic Union and member of the group bureau of the European People's Party.
-Furthermore, as a member of the European Parliament, he is an ex officio member of the committee on the affairs of the European Union in the German Bundestag.
+Furthermore, as a member of the European Parliament, he was an ex officio member of the committee on the affairs of the European Union in the German Bundestag.

 Both in the sixth and seventh European Parliament, Caspary served as rapporteur on the trade agenda for Europe under the Europe 2020 strategy.
-Likewise, he is rapporteur on the legislative proposal on the access of third-country goods and services to the internal market of the EU in public procurement and access of EU goods and services to the public procurement markets of third countries.
+Likewise, he was rapporteur on the legislative proposal on the access of third-country goods and services to the internal market of the EU in public procurement and access of EU goods and services to the public procurement markets of third countries.

 In November 2008, Caspary was among those members of the European Parliament who witnessed the terror attacks on the Taj Mahal Palace Hotel in Mumbai, India.

 At the party convention of the CDU Baden-Württemberg in September 2017 Caspary was elected deputy-chairman.
 In the negotiations to form a fourth coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, he was part of the working group on European affairs, led by Peter Altmaier, Alexander Dobrindt and Achim Post.

 In May 2018, Caspary was re-established by the CDU Baden-Württemberg for the 2019 European elections.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Caspary co-chaired the working group on European and international affairs, alongside Theresa Schopper.

+Caspary began his membership of the European Court of Auditors on 1 March 2026, having already vacated his European Parliament seat yesterday.